rfinnie/dsari/doc/configuration.md

 Default: true

+    "jenkins_environment": true

+If true, several extra environment variables are available to the run, to aid with migrations from Jenkins setups:

+*   `BUILD_NUMBER=fa0490b8-7a8e-4f6b-b73c-160199a9ff75`
+*   `BUILD_ID=fa0490b8-7a8e-4f6b-b73c-160199a9ff75`
+*   `BUILD_URL=file:///home/user/.dsari/var/runs/sample-job/fa0490b8-7a8e-4f6b-b73c-160199a9ff75/`
+*   `NODE_NAME=master`
+*   `BUILD_TAG=dsari-sample-job-fa0490b8-7a8e-4f6b-b73c-160199a9ff75`
+*   `JENKINS_URL=file:///home/user/.dsari/var/`
+*   `EXECUTOR_NUMBER=0`
+*   `WORKSPACE=/tmp`

+These values may not be ideal in all situations (e.g. a migrated Jenkins job may expect a VCS checkout in `WORKSPACE`), but are present for maximum Jenkins compatibility.
+They can be individually overridden by explicit `environment` options.

+Default: false

 ## Concurrency Groups

 "concurrency_groups" is an associative array of [concurrency group](concurrency.md) definitions, each of which is an associative array.